skip to content

 Year One

 During year one, fellows are encouraged to present regularly at lab meetings and to attend journal clubs and seminars.
 Under University of Cambridge regulations, all PhD students are "probationary" in their first year.
 Those who wish to progress to a PhD must complete and pass an assessment after 12 months, satisfying their supervisor(s), Head of Department and Faculty Degree Committee that they have the skills, ability and scientific basis to achieve the higher degree, in order to be registered for the PhD.
 Fellows are therefore required to write a report on their work to date and plans for forthcoming work, and attend a viva.
-There is also a summer symposium where fellows present their work.
+In addition, Fellows are required to attend an annual Summer Symposium and a Michaelmas Term Research & Training Day where they are invited to present their work

 Year Two

-You will be encouraged to present regularly at lab meetings, departmental seminars and at meetings of learned societies.
-You will also prepare for, and present at the summer symposium.
-Your progress will also be reviewed by the mentoring committee.
+Fellows are encouraged to continue to present regularly at lab meetings, departmental seminars and at meetings of learned societies.
+They may also be asked to present a poster at the annual Summer Symposium and are expected to attend the Michaelmas Term Research & Training Day.
+Progress will be reviewed by the mentoring committee.

 Year Three

 Ongoing regular presentations at lab meetings, departmental seminars and meetings of learned societies are encouraged.
-Your progress will be reviewed by the mentoring committee and you will again present at the summer symposium.
-You will prepare your thesis for submission (deadline of 30 September) and your final viva will take place in October or November.
+Progress will be reviewed by the mentoring committee and, again, fellows are asked to present at the annual Summer Symposium or at the Michaelmas Term Research & Training Day.
+Fellows will prepare their thesis for submission (deadline of 30 September) and the final viva will take place in October or November.

 Further information can be found on the programme website.